AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/04_Embedded.rst

 Atomic
 ~~~~~~

-Operations are said to be atomic when they can be completed without
-interruptions.
-This is an important requirement when we're performing
-operations on objects in memory that are shared between multiple processes.
-An atomic object is an object that only accepts atomic operations.
-The Ada
+An atomic object is an object that only accepts atomic reads and updates.
+The
-standard specifies that "for an atomic object (including an atomic component),
+Ada standard specifies that "for an atomic object (including an atomic
-all reads and updates of the object as a whole are indivisible."
+component), all reads and updates of the object as a whole are indivisible."
+In this case, the compiler must generate Assembly code in such a way that reads
+and updates of an atomic object must be done in a single instruction, so that
+no other instruction could execute on that same object before the read or
+update completes.

 Atomicity may be important, for example, when dealing with shared hardware
 registers.
 In fact, for certain architectures, the hardware may require that